BigOokie/skywire-wing-commander/README.md

 Wing Commander will stop monitoring the Skyminer that it is running on.

 ## Wing Commander Output
-Wing Commander will monitor your SkyMiner and the Node that connect to it.
-Periodically Wing Commander will provide you with status updates about your Nodes and their connection status with the SkyMiner Manager.
-Additionally, Wing Commander will also monitor and notify you of changes to connection status with external (3rd party Nodes).
+**Wing Commander** will monitor your SkyMiner and (your) Nodes that connect to it.  *Wing Commander* will monitor and notify you of changes to connection status of your Nodes.
+Future capabilities may provide for monitoring of connections by external 3rd party Nodes.

-This can help you to manage the up-time of your own Nodes as well as monitor when external parties (Nodes) are connecting to your Miner over the the Skywire network.
+This can help you to manage the up-time of your own Nodes.

 ## Known Issues
 The following section outlines some known issues that need to be taken into consideration by anyone running this software:
 - DNS level blocking/filtering of telegram API domain on the Skywire nodes (or routers).
 [More detail provided below](#opendns-errors).

 - Repository Renamed.
-The Repository has recently been renamed. it was previously skywire-telegram-notify-bot.
-It is now called Skywire-Wing-Commander.
+The Repository has recently been renamed.
+It was previously skywire-telegram-notify-bot.
+It is now called Skywire-Wing-Commander (not this appears to be case sensative).
 Please make sure you update any references to the new repo name.

-I have built and tested this on the following setups:
+I have built and tested this on the following setups - but please note it is still considered *ALPHA*:
 - DIY Raspberry Pi Miner
 - Official SkyMiner (using official OrangePi images)
 - DIY on MacOS.

+**YOU TAKE FULL RESPONSIBILITY**

 ### OpenDNS Errors
 If you are running OpenDNS or other DNS which protects and prevents access to certain domains, you may need to update the settings to ensure that the Telegram API domain (`https://api.telegram.org`) is not blocked.